 Skiing and snow sports – Mt.
 Ruapehu is home to two ski areas, Whakapapa on the northern side and Turoa on the southwestern side.
 Whakapapa has 15 ski lifts and also offers accommodations.
 Turoa has 9 lifts with accommodation offered in nearby Ohakune.
 Skiing and snowboarding are popular in winter, ski season is generally late June to late October.
 And, like most ski areas around the world, every effort is made to extend the tourist season into with summer with hiking, climbing, and other summer outdoor activities.

 Bird watching – With over 56 species of birds, including some quite rare ones, Tongariro National Park is a popular spot for birders.
 Whether you’re hoping for a glimpse of the rare Double-banded Plover or the more common Southern Boobook, bring along your binoculars and Audubon guide for a real birding treat.

 Visit Middle Earth – Mt.
 Tongariro, and the surrounds area, was one of the prime film locations for the Lord of the Rings trilogy.
-You can get in touch with your inner hobbit with a LOTR tours, easily arranged with through your hotel or a local tour company.
+You can get in touch with your inner hobbit with a LOTR tour, easily arranged with through your hotel or a local tour company.

 Hiking – The Tongariro Northern Circuit, part of New Zealand’s nine great walks, can be structured as a two to four-day trek.
 Longer routes include the three to six-day trek around Mt.
 Ruapehu, and if you’re not quite that hearty, there are a number of shorter options or day treks.
 The hiking route system is popular with locals and tourists and is reasonably equipped with campsites and emergency shelters.
 By the way, the New Zealanders use the phrase “tramp” when referring to a trek, hike, or walkabout.